ben-en/dor-gb-tax/README.md

   2) For each month, create a Monthly Tax Report from the first day to the last day of the month.
 As you download each file rename it to a day of the month, for example my report for March was renamed `3-1-17.xlsx`.

-  3) Put all files desired in the quarter in one folder.
+  3) Put all files desired into one folder.

   4) On a windows computer open each file and save a copy to XLS format. <- Extremely critical step.

   5) Send the files to the linux computer (i used email)

   6) Run the script on the files all in the same folder.
+This will generate output for all quarters you've provided months for.

 ```
       ┌──(0) ben [~/code/tax-conversion/dor_gb_tax/example]